-In 1999, the Foothills Model Forest (FtMF), responding to interest by industry and government, facilitated collaboration among nine companies holding Forest Management Agreements on the Eastern Slopes to create the Foothills Growth and Yield Association (FGYA) for co-operative forecasting and monitoring of managed stand growth and yield in Lodgepole pine.
+In 1999, the Foothills Model Forest (FtMF), responding to interest by industry and government, facilitated collaboration among 9 companies holding Forest Management Agreements on the Eastern Slopes to create the Foothills Growth and Yield Association (FGYA) for co-operative forecasting and monitoring of managed stand growth and yield in Lodgepole pine.

 The FtMF appointed and provided funding towards a part-time Director in June 1999, with the mandate to develop a growth and yield co-operative.
-A memorandum of agreement was developed and endorsed by nine companies, the Land and Forest Service (now Alberta Sustainable Resource Development), and the Foothills Model Forest effective April 1, 2000.
-The nine companies continue as funding and voting members of the FGYA.
-The Alberta Department of Sustainable Resource Development (ASRD) and the Foothills Research Institute (FRI) participate as non-voting members of the Steering and Technical Committees, with FRI acting as the coordinating agency.
+A memorandum of agreement was developed and endorsed by 9 companies, the Land and Forest Service (now Alberta Sustainable Resource Development), and the Foothills Model Forest effective April 1, 2000.
+Nine companies presently participate in the FGYA as voting members.
+The Alberta Department of Sustainable Resource Development (ASRD) and the Foothills Research Institute (FRI) participate as non-voting members, with FRI acting as the coordinating agency.
 The FGYA operates as a program under the Foothills Research Institute and its annual work plan is also submitted to the Board of the FRI for review and approval.

-The Foothills Model Forest, acting as applicant on behalf of the nine sponsoring members, submitted a proposal to the Forest Resource Improvement Association of Alberta (FRIAA) in July 2000.
+The Foothills Model Forest, acting as applicant on behalf of the 9 sponsoring members, submitted a proposal to the Forest Resource Improvement Association of Alberta (FRIAA) in July 2000.
 A contract was issued (FOOMOD-01-01 - Foothills Growth and Yield Association) on July 25, 2000, facilitating use of FRIP (Forest Resource Improvement Program) funds to cover membership costs and project activities.
 The original contract had an initial term of 2 years, and was amended in September 2001, extending the term to 5 years (April 1, 2000 to March 31, 2005).
 In 2005 a second 5-year term was approved (April 1, 2005 to March 31, 2010) under FRIAA Project # FOOMOD-01-03.
+On February 3 2011, the FGYA submitted a proposal for a third 5-year project renewal, carrying the program through the 8-14 year performance survey window in the Alberta Regeneration Standards.
+This Business and Work Plan will is derived from that plan.